 5. Use High Yield Savings Accounts

 Your traditional bank offers nothing in the way of returns for savings accounts, making the old stocking money in a safe or your wall an option on par with them.
-With that said, there are some vehicles that offer better yields such as online savings accounts and money market accounts.
+With that said, there are some vehicles that offer better yields such as money market accounts.

 Now you won't make much of a return, many banks base rates of return on how much you keep in your account.
 In addition, be mindful of any fees the bank charges for the account, as a monthly fee will often offset any earnings you make.